All Episodes

 It's an infringement on our rights.

-The state, particularly, I guess this particular president are going to come and get us.
+The state, particularly, I guess, this particular president, are going to come and get us.

-And the founding fathers wanted this.
+And the Founding Fathers wanted this.

-The founding fathers wanted slavery, too.
+The Founding Fathers wanted slavery, too.

-I think that in some ways this gun culture is as entrenched in the American psyche of slavery.
+I think that in some ways this gun culture is entrenched in the American psyche of slavery.

-see how this works, folks.
+You see how this works, folks?

 This is not about guns.

-The second these people going after your guns are not going after your guns.
+These people going after your guns are not going after your guns.

-They're going after your liberty and freedom, and this is what you instinctively know.
+They're going after your liberty and freedom.

-They're They're not really talking about climate change.
+They're not really talking about climate change.

 They're talking about freedom and liberty and taking some of it away.

-And that's just the vehicle for it, by virtue of an expanded government.
+And that's just the vehicle for it by virtue of an expanded government.

 And it's all rooted, again, in the fact that you don't know how to live your life.

-You're not responsible enough, you're not smart enough.
+You're not responsible enough.

 You don't have the right kind of compassion.

-And now look, you probably supported slavery too.
+And now, look, you probably supported slavery, too.

 This is what they're saying.

-Second Amendment, you know the Constitution, these founding fathers.
+Second Amendment, you know, the Constitution, these founding fathers, this is what Frank Rich just said.

-Founding fathers, a bunch of reprobates.
+Founding Fathers, a bunch of reprobates.

-They believe in slavery.
+They believe in slavery, guns.

-And so the people today who are very concerned about the erosion of their liberty are said to really be nothing more than supporters of slavery, because that's the same thing.
+And so the people today who are very concerned about the erosion of their liberty are said to really be nothing more than supporters of slavery because that's the same thing.

 That's what the founding fathers are really doing.